SimonPaske/simon-paske-photography/README.md

 Expected:

-Unfilled fiels were showing error message with suggestion to enter information.
-By filling all the neccessary fields in the form, it submits without warnings and user is redirected to submition confirmation and thank you page.
+Unfilled fields were showing error messages with a suggestion to enter information.
+By filling in all the necessary fields in the form, it submits without warnings and the user is redirected to the submition confirmation and thanks page.

 Actual:

-The submition worked as expected.
+The submission worked as expected.

 <br>